 The Wolff Fellowship program is sponsored by Gonzaga University’s Center for Community Engagement thanks to the generosity of Fritz and Jeannie Wolff.
-Wolff Fellows co-design projects with local community-based organizations that build community capacity and strengthen partnerships between Gonzaga and the host agency.
-Projects are designed around Gonzaga’s six Arrupe Engagement Pathways.
+Wolff Fellows are placed with a local community-based organization in order to help build community capacity and strengthen partnerships between Gonzaga and the host agency.
+Projects are designed around Gonzaga’s seven Arrupe Engagement Pathways.
 Through their unique projects, Wolff Fellows explore the connection between their disciplinary/career interests and public service, learn about community needs and assets, and partner with community organizations to build community capacity.

 Duties & Responsibilities:

 Wolff Fellows meet regularly with their host agency to develop and implement projects that build community capacity through one of the following Engagement Pathways:

 - Direct Service Giving personal time and energy to address immediate community needs or priorities.

 - Faith & Justice Committing to community-based projects and initiatives that explore the intersection of faith and justice.

 - Community-Engaged Learning and Research Enriching knowledge of and informing action on critical social issues by connecting coursework and research to community-identified concerns.

 - Philanthropy Raising/developing financial and other resources to actively promote human welfare.

 - Policy & Politics Participating in processes of democratic self-governance and civic engagement.

 - Advocacy and Awareness Engaging, educating and mobilizing individual or collective efforts that influence changes to systems and/or policies.